micromind-toolkit/micromind/docs/source/index.rst

 Basic how-to
 ------------

-If you want to launch a simple training on an image classification model, you just need to define a class that extends `MicroMind`, defining the modules you want to use, such as a `PhiNet`, the forward method of the model and the way in which to calculate your loss function.
+If you want to launch a simple training on an image classification model, you just need to define a class that extends `MicroMind <https://micromind.readthedocs.org/en/latest/micromind.html#micromind.core.MicroMind>`_, defining the modules you want to use, such as a `PhiNet`, the forward method of the model and the way in which to calculate your loss function. micromind takes care of the rest for you.

 .. code-block:: python